YOU DON’T NEED SIGHT TO MAKE YOUR DREAMS COME TRUE

-He hopes to go into field research and has co-written a book on mobility techniques titled ‘The Beginner’s Guide To Echolocation‘.
-He plans to earn a Master’s degree in orientation and mobility, and pursue two doctoral degrees in Anthropology.
+He has co-written a book on mobility techniques titled ‘The Beginner’s Guide To Echolocation‘.

 As a profile of J in The Western Michigan University Magazine states, “For now, he’s happy to share his expertise so others can do as much as he does.”

-He co-authored an article about World Access for the Blind’s Freedom Formula, translated for an annual French journal:
+He co-authored an article with Daniel Kish about World Access for the Blind’s Freedom Formula, translated for an annual French journal:

 “La mobilité perçue: un nouveau paradigme pour faciliter la liberté de mouvement”